Skip to content

 Work with Skill Levels

-1. Select Settings → Skills from the left navigation menu.
-A column of skill types will be displayed
+1. Select Settings → Skills & Certifications from the left navigation menu.
+A list of Skill Categories will be displayed

 3. Select the Levels tab

-1. Add a level to the skill type if you have not done so already
+1. Add a level to the Skill Category if you have not done so already

 2. Select Custom Level from the dropdown